Easy Teriyaki Marinade Or Glaze

 January 27, 2017

-Categories: Sauce, Fruit, Orange, Vegetables, Garlic, Asian, Chinese, Japanese, 5-Minute Prep, Budget-Friendly, Easy/Beginner Cooking, One-Bowl Does it!, No-Cook, Quick Meals, Small Batch Cooking, Entertaining, Game/Sports Day, Summer, Winter, Weeknight Meals, Marinate, Refrigerator, Fat Free, Gluten-Free, Low Cholesterol, Low Fat, No Eggs, Non-Dairy, Vegetarian, Make it from scratch, Marinades & Brines, Spicy, Spring more
+Categories: Sauce, Fruit, Orange, Vegetables, Garlic, Asian, Chinese, Japanese, 5-Minute Prep, Budget-Friendly, Easy/Beginner Cooking, One-Pot Meal, No-Cook, Quick Meals, Small Batch Cooking, Entertaining, Game/Sports Day, Summer, Winter, Weeknight Meals, Marinate, Refrigerator, Fat Free, Gluten-Free, Low Cholesterol, Low Fat, No Eggs, Non-Dairy, Vegetarian, Make it from scratch, Marinades & Brines, Spicy, Spring more

 "This is a great basic teriyaki marinade or glaze; that, works well with seafood, chicken, pork, beef or vegetables.
 Super easy to prepare; and always delicious.
 It will marinate or glaze about 2 1/2-3 lbs of your favorite protein or vegetables."